opensearch-project/project-website/_authors/tkharban.markdown

 linkedin: 'tushar-kharbanda'
 ---

-**Tushar** is Software Engineer at AWS OpenSearch.
-In his spare time he is also an active contributor to OpenSearch.
+**Tushar** is Software Engineer at OpenSearch.
+He is an active contributor to OpenSearch.